The SCITT has an excellent reputation for producing NQTs who are confident and competent teachers.

-You will be given the opportunity to work with outstanding teachers at Cheadle Hulme High School and schools within the Alliance.
+You will be given the opportunity to work with outstanding teachers at Cheadle Hulme High School and other secondary schools within the Alliance.

 You will be supported by a dedicated Subject Mentor who you will work very closely with and will also have access to and support from an SLE.

 To be making a difference to the lives of young people in outstanding contexts is so rewarding.

 Whether you are a graduate looking to start their career in education or someone looking for a career change, the training you will receive within the Altius Alliance will ensure you establish your own identity as a teacher.
 At the end of the programme you will gain Qualified Teacher Status (QTS).
 The academic element of the course will also enable you to gain 60 masters credits and the award of a Post Graduate Certificate in Education (PGCE).